miyamo2/r2/README.md

 ctx, cancel := context.WithTimeout(context.Background(), time.Second*10)
 defer cancel()

+type ErrTooManyRequests struct{
+	error
+	RetryAfter time.Duration
+}

 opts := []retry.Option{
 	retry.Attempts(3),
 	retry.Context(ctx),
+	// In r2, the delay is calculated with the backoff and jitter by default.
+	// And, if 429 Too Many Requests are returned, the delay is set based on the Retry-After. retry.DelayType(
+		func(n uint, err error, config *Config) time.Duration {
+			if err != nil {
+				var errTooManyRequests ErrTooManyRequests
+				if errors.As(err, &ErrTooManyRequests) {
+					if ErrTooManyRequests.RetryAfter != 0 {
+						return ErrTooManyRequests.RetryAfter
+					}
+				}
+			}
+			return retry.BackOffDelay(n, err, config)
+		}),
 }

 // In r2, the timeout period per request can be specified with the `WithPeriod` option.